Give It Up For Margaret – Festival of Arts Philanthropy

-Partnering with The Victorian College of the Arts, the Margaret Lawrence Bequest and over 20 subsidiary organisations, the diverse festival included exhibitions, public forums, in-camera discussions and keynote presentations by international leaders and specialists.
+Partnering with The Victorian College of the Arts, the Margaret Lawrence Bequest and over 20 subsidiary organisations, All The Queens Men directed and produced this diverse festival which included exhibitions, public forums, in-camera discussions and keynote presentations by international leaders and specialists.
 In celebration of Margaret Lawrence’s own philanthropic efforts, Give it up for Margaret aimed to inspire broader discourse and encourage further arts philanthropy.

 Festival Director Tristan Meecham.
 Festival Producer Bec Reid.
 Festival Curator Phip Murray.
 Presented for the Victorian College of the Arts and The Margaret Lawrence Bequest.